-|April||The regiment was attached to Hood’s Brigade of Smith’s Division.
+April||The regiment was attached to Hood’s Brigade of Smith’s Division.
 It mustered 477 men.|

+>

-Lt.
+> Lt.
 Colonel Black was killed.
-Major Clopton was promomted to lieutenant colonel.
+Major Clopton was promoted to lieutenant colonel.

+>

-|May||Lieutenant Colonel Albert Clopton resigned.
+> |May||Lieutenant Colonel Albert Clopton resigned.
 A medical doctor with a degree from Tulane University, he was commissioned a surgeon in 1863 and joined the medical department.|